Anotheroption4726/saberAlpha/README.md

 ##### Run Slide Start Time_timer :
 	- Default Value: 0.75 (seconds)
-	- Increase: Increase the amount of time the player needs to wait (after starting to run) before doing a run slide
+	- Increase: Increase the amount of time the player needs to wait (after starting to run) before doing a run slide.
+Resets after a run slide has happened
-	- Decrease: Decreases the amount of time the player needs to wait (after starting to run) before doing a run slide
+	- Decrease: Decreases the amount of time the player needs to wait (after starting to run) before doing a run slide.
+Resets after a run slide has happened

 ##### Run Slide Duration_timer :
 	- Default Value: 0.25 (seconds)
-	- Increase: If triggered, the character will run slide during a longer period of time
+	- Increase: If triggered, the character will run slide during a longer period of time (doesn't change the speed of the animation)
-	- Decrease: If triggered, the character will run slide during a shorter period of time
+	- Decrease: If triggered, the character will run slide during a shorter period of time (doesn't change the speed of the animation)

 ##### Wall Slide Hold Gravity_ratio :
 	- Default Value: 0.125